As you grow fond of your hamster, having hamster babies probably seems like a good idea.

 Luckily, while the precautions are very important, they are easy to adhere to.

-And we hope this guide have equipped you well and inspired you to start breeding hamster yourself.
+And we hope this guide has equipped you well and inspired you to start breeding hamsters yourself.